mdn/content/files/en-us/web/manifest/icons/index.md

 - Two icons of the same size (`48x48`) are provided in different formats.
 The first is explicitly specified as [WebP](/en-US/docs/Web/Media/Formats/Image_types#webp_image) using the `type` property.
 If a browser doesn't support WebP, it will fall back to the second icon of the same size.
 For the second icon, the browser will determine the MIME type either from the HTTP header or by inferring it from the image file's content.
 Icons at this size are typically used for browser tabs and bookmarks.

-- For smaller icons (up to `256x256`), an [ICO](/en-US/docs/Web/Media/Formats/Image_types#ico_microsoft_windows_icon) file is provided.
-ICO files contain multiple raster icons that are individually optimized for small display sizes. icons at these sizes are commonly used for desktop shortcuts.
+- An [ICO](/en-US/docs/Web/Media/Formats/Image_types#ico_microsoft_windows_icon) file is provided with multiple sizes ranging from `72x72` to `256x256`.
+ICO files contain multiple raster icons that are individually optimized for various display sizes.
+Icons at these sizes are commonly used for desktop shortcuts.

 - For larger icons (`257x257` and above), an [SVG](/en-US/docs/Web/Media/Formats/Image_types#svg_scalable_vector_graphics) file is specified.
 The `sizes` value of this icon is set to `any`, which allows a browser to use this icon at any size.
 SVG icons maintain their quality at larger sizes.
 These icons ate ideal for high-resolution displays like in [progressive web apps (PWAs)](/en-US/docs/Web/Progressive_web_apps).